 For fire extinguishers and other safety labels requiring valves, a beaded chain looped through the tag is a popular choice.
 Tag fasteners and other hardware are great options for equipment repair tags or machinery near valves.

-Adhesive For Pipe Markers
+Adhesive for Pipe Markers

 Adhesive backing or banding tape may be used when attaching custom pipe markers to avoid damaging the pipe.